siderolabs/talos/website/content/v1.3/talos-guides/install/bare-metal-platforms/sidero.md

 ---
-title: "Sidero"
+title: "Sidero Metal"
-description: "Sidero is a project created by the Talos team that has native support for Talos."
+description: "Sidero Metal is a project created by the Talos team that has native support for Talos."
 aliases:
   - ../../../bare-metal-platforms/sidero
 ---